volkansevim/alpha-CENTAURI/README.md

 Workflow Example
 --------------
-We will use the dataset provided in the package for this example under ``example`` folder.
+For this example, we will use the dataset under ``example`` folder provided in the package.
 There are 9 files in this folder:

-* MigaKH.HigherOrderRptMon.fa: Initial set of monomers from the human genome
+* MigaKH.HigherOrderRptMon.fa: Initial set of monomers from the human genome.
 * pread_HuPac_example.fa: A filtered set of reads that contain sequences similar to the provided monomers.

-The files below are the outputs of the steps 1. and 2. of the workflow and provided for convenience.
+The files below are the outputs of the steps 1. and 2. of the workflow.
+They are provided for convenience.

 * MigaKH.HigherOrderRptMon.aln and .dnd: Multiple sequence alignments for the initial set of monomers.
 * monomers.hmm, .h3m, .h3i, h3f, h3p: HMM built using the multiple sequence alignment of the initial set of monomers.